-Currently a research engineer at INRIA-RBA, I am interested in the impact of abstraction barriers (software/mathematics, hardware/software) on the security of computing systems.
+Currently a research engineer at INRIA, I am interested in the impact of abstraction barriers (software/mathematics, hardware/software) on the security of computing systems.

 Physical attacks (side-channels and fault injection) are the most obvious manifestations of this impact.